saltyorg/docs/docs/saltbox/backup/settings.md

 12. Port used by rsync on the target server.

-13. How many previous backups to retain [excluding the most recent]

-14. Enable or disable this backup pruning [if this is false, the previous value is ignored]

-    Options are: `true` or `false`

-15. Add these flags to the rclone run that performs the cleanup.

-    A use case might be to add `--drive-use-trash=false` here to delete immediately on Google Drive.

 !!! important

     Nothing that is stored on the rclone or rsync destinations is encrypted by this backup process, so take care not to set those destinations to systems you do not control.